shrihari-prakash/liquid/README.md

 | RabbitMQ                    | Yes      | No              | privilege.can-use-push-events, privilege.can-use-rabbitmq, rabbitmq.\*                                     | Yes                  |
 > **_NOTE:_** If you don't want a Redis dep, it is possible force the service into using MongoDB as a replacement by changing the option `privilege.can-use-cache` to false.
 However, disabling this option is highly discouraged since access tokens are deleted (although invalidated) only when the refresh token expires which is typically a really long time.
 Also using databases for such things might not be a great idea for performance reasons.

-The core OAuth logic of Liquid is powered by [node-oauth2-server](https://github.com/node-oauth/node-oauth2-server) by the [@node-oauth](https://github.com/node-oauth) team.
+The core OAuth logic of Liquid is powered by [node-oauth2-server](https://github.com/node-oauth/node-oauth2-server) from [@node-oauth](https://github.com/node-oauth).

 ## ⚙️ Setup
 ### Production Usage